Vyral/scott-kato-recruiting/_posts/2020-10-09-why-is-now-the-best-time-to-reach-out-to-your-database.md

 date: 2020-10-09 00:00:00
 tags:
   - Reviews and Referrals
-excerpt: Learn how to lean on our database in Q4 to jumpstart your 2021 success.
+excerpt: Learn how to lean on your database in Q4 to jumpstart your 2021 success.
 enclosure:
 pullquote: >-
   The fourth quarter is when we make our biggest push to ensure that the coming